livingdocsIO/documentation/content/reference/document/metadata/plugins/li-desknet-integration.md

   systemMetadata: false
   planningSystem: false
 description: |
   This plugin is used to connect Desk-Net stories with Livingdocs documents.
 There are numerous options available to synchronise data between the two platforms.
-Further details can be found in the [Desk-Net Integration Guide]({{< ref "/guides/integrations/desknet" >}}).
+Further details can be found in the [Desk-Net Platform Integration Guide]({{< ref "/guides/integrations/desknet-legacy" >}}).
 defaultUI: |
   **Document Metadata**: Read-only link to Desk-Net distribution entry\
   **Table Dashboard**: Read-only Desk-Net publication/platform status